-Today, organizations, especially serviceoriented organizations, must provide suitable conditions for employees to break their silence and inactivity and become more active participants.
+Today, organizations, especially oriented organizations, must provide suitable conditions for employees to break their silence and inactivity and become more active participants.
 Building trust between team members is one of these conditions (2).

-- 1- PhD student in Business Administration, University of Tehran Aras International Campus, University of Tehran - 2- Visiting faculty member, University of Tehran Aras International Campus, University of Tehran Correspondence to: Seyed Reza Seyed Javadin, Email: rjavadin@ut.ac.ir
+- PhD student in Business Administration, University of Tehran Aras International Campus, University of Tehran - 2- Visiting faculty member, University of Tehran Aras International Campus, University of Tehran Correspondence to: Seyed Reza Seyed Javadin, Email: rjavadin@ut.ac.ir

-Organizational trust is the result of the development of human capabilities, such as skills, open communication, development of values, and creation of commitments in the work environment. in association with the Therefore, if mission. the organizational organizational goals are legitimate from the employees' point of view, they will be motivated and effective for the organization.
+Organizational trust is the result of the development of human capabilities, such as skills, open communication, development of values, and commitments in the creation of work environment. association with the mission.
+Therefore, the organizational if organizational goals are legitimate from the employees' point of view, they will be motivated and effective for the organization.
 Trust building requires enough time and effort and is often exposed to challenges and obstacles due to its human-oriented nature.